Pool of funds

 Grasping the Total Support Stream in PoF Agreements

-• Additional New Licenses: These are new licenses for software programs included in the agreement and purchased against a price hold after the signature date of the Pool of Funds.
+• Additional Licenses: These are licenses purchased against a price hold after the agreement was signed, further expanding the license inventory.

 Oracle Pool of Funds: Pros and Cons